-Sharyne Fong for externally reviewing and providing feedback for this training module.
+Sharyne Fong, for reviewing and providing feedback as an external reviewer for this training Module.

-Also acknowledging support from the Climate Change Development Authority (PNG), Central Provincial Administration (PNG), Korea International Cooperation Agency (KOICA) as well as all other stakeholders who have provided their inputs in any way.
+Also acknowledging support from the Korea International Cooperation Agency (KOICA) as well as all other stakeholders who have provided their inputs in any way.

 Other information in this module is drawn from materials that are publicly available online, and any misrepresentation is truly regretted.
 Inclusion in this module does not constitute endorsement by GGGI or the authors.
 Information provided in the module has been adapted by the authors and any mistakes are the authors' own.
 Readers should always check for latest information with the relevant authorities as standards and requirements keep getting updated.